Emergency Financial Assistance (EFA)

 - Utilities (may include household utilities such as gas, electricity, propane, water, and all required fees)

 - Housing (may include as rent or temporary shelter.
 EFA can only be used if HOPWA assistance is not available or if client is not eligible for HOPWA services)

 - Prescription medication assistance such as short term, one-time assistance for any medication and associated dispensing fee as a result or component of a primary medical visit (not to exceed a 30-day supply)

 - Other RWHAP allowable costs needed to improve health outcomes

-Assisting Clients during ADAP eligibility determination period: RWHAP-eligible clients with documented evidence of emergency need of HIV medications are able to receive short-term medication assistance (30-day supply) with limited use of EFA for no more than 60 days (2 months or less).
+Assisting Clients during ADAP eligibility determination period: RWHAP-eligible clients with documentation of an emergency need for HIV medications are able to receive short-term medication assistance (30-day supply) with limited use of EFA for no more than 60 days (two months or less).

-Assisting Clients with Short-Term Medications: RWHAP-eligible clients with documented evidence of pending health insurance medication plan approval are able to receive short-term HIV medication assistance through EFA.
+Assisting Clients with Short-Term Medications: RWHAP-eligible clients with documentation of pending health insurance medication plan approval are able to receive short-term HIV medication assistance through EFA.

 Client Determination for Emergency Financial Assistance: Applicants must demonstrate an urgent need resulting in their inability to pay their utility bills or prescriptions without financial assistance for essential items or services necessary to improve health outcomes.
-For example, demonstrated need may be demonstrated by but not limited to the following:
+For example, need may be demonstrated by, but not limited to, the following: